aleynika/aleynika/README.md

 ---

 # 🫀Curious what I'm up to now?
 Keep up to date with my independent **maternal health policy analysis**!
-I hope to make more mothers heard by policmakers by bringing awareness to gaps in systems directly impacting maternal health.🫀
+I hope to make more mothers heard by policymakers by bringing awareness to gaps in systems directly impacting maternal health.🫀

 ---